ThoughtWorks-SEA/developer-training/docs/frontend/react-router.md

 };
 ```

-1. we gain access to location object which consist of the pathname
+1. We gain access to location object, which consists of the pathname
-2. on clicking the "to weather" link, it brings us to weather.
-Similarly, there are functions like `goBack` in the `history` object that allow us to return to the previous page.
+2. Clicking on the "to weather" link brings us to `/weather`.

 Note: we do not recommend inline styling in general.